 Author contributions.
 Swen Brands designed and executed the CHIMERE experiments, disaggregated the HTAP emission inventory, built the figures, analyzed the results, wrote the manuscript and supervised the study.
 Guillermo Fernández-García contributed to the writing of the manuscript and provided WRF data.
 Marta García disaggregated the EMEP emission inventory and contributed to the writing of the manuscript, Nuria Fernández García, Anthony Estévez Saunders, Paula Costa Tomé and Cristina Otero were responsible for the quality control of the applied observations.
-Marcos Tesouro Montecelo, Pablo Enrique Carracedo García, Anabela Neto Venâncio and Pedro Daniel Melo Costa provided WRF data.
+Marcos Tesouro Montecelo, Pablo Enrique Carracedo García, Anabela Neto Venancio and Pedro Daniel Melo Costa provided WRF data.
 María Luz Macho and Juan Taboada contributed to the writing of the manuscript.

-565 Competing interests.
+560 Competing interests.
 The authors declare no competing interests.

 Acknowledgements.
-The authors would like to thank the CHIMERE development team working at LMD Paris and also the WRF development team, for providing the models' source codes and WRF development teams for providing their source code and technical support.
-A special thanks goes Laurent Menut and Myrto Valari for their scientific guidance and to Florian Couvedat and Bertrand Bessagnet for sharing their programs dedicated to the downscaling of raw anthropogenic emission with various types of proxy dataemission downscaling programs.

-570 The authors also gratefully acknowledge the computational resources and technical support provided by the Centro de Supercomputación de Galicia (CESGA), as well as the free availability of the global predictions from the GFS and C-IFS forecasting systems maintained by NCEP and ECMWF/Copernicus, respectively.
+The authors would like to thank the CHIMERE development team working at LMD Paris and also the WRF development team, for providing the models' source codes and technical support.
+A special thanks goes to Florian Couvedat and Bertrand Bessagnet for sharing their programs dedicated to the downscaling of raw anthropogenic emission with various types of proxy data.
+The authors also gratefully acknowledge the computational resources and technical support provided by the Centro de Supercomputación de Galicia (CESGA), as well as the free availability of the global predictions from the GFS and C-IFS forecasting systems maintained by NCEP and ECMWF/Copernicus, respectively.